Understanding Trichophagia: Causes, Risks, and Support

 The Importance of Early Detection

-Effective Treatments for Eating Hair Disorder
+Effective Treatments for the Hair-Eating Disorder

 Psychiatric Interventions and Therapy Options